 The VOC mentality

-Let’s take a critical look at three principles/myths that may have influenced Dutch society’s view on history.
+Let’s take a critical look at three principles or myths that may have influenced Dutch society’s view on history.

 The Polder Model